mervinsantillanvillaceran/twitter-clone/README.md

 ### Demo

 Here is a demo version: [https://msv-twitter.herokuapp.com/](https://msv-twitter.herokuapp.com/)

-Note: Storage files will not work on heroku so User avatars will not be displayed.
+Note: Storage files will not work on heroku so user avatars will not be displayed.
+Register now.

 ### Functionalities